-International applicants must meet three basic criteria before being accepted and issued an I-20 Form:
+International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 - demonstration of academic ability,